subw01f/BacoNG/README.md

 `pip3 install -r requirements.txt`

 Run:
 `chmod a+x BacoNG.py`

-`pythong3 ./BacoNG.py`
+`python3 ./BacoNG.py`

-4 Menu Options:
+3 Menu Options:

-1. Prepare image
-  This prepares an image by setting all pixels transparency value to 255
+1. Prepare Image: This prepares an image by setting all pixels transparency value to 255

-2. Encode message
-  Enter the string you'd like to encode into the image and the path to the image and that's it
+2. Encode Message: Enter the string you'd like to encode into the image and the path to the image and that's it

-3. Decode message
-  Enter the path to the image file that has an embedded message and it will try to extract anything it finds within the file
+3. Decode Message: Enter the path to the image file that has an embedded message and it will try to extract anything it finds within the file